-"Trainwreck to Narnia” is an impressionistic look at life on the road with a comedy band in pursuit of an elusive dream.
+Trainwreck to Narnia is a magical realist exploration of life on the road with a comedy band in pursuit of an elusive dream.

 "Trainwreck to Narnia" blurs the lines between the stage and daily life, crafting scenes of magical realism where nothing is ever quite as it seems.
-Along the way, the duo meets strange characters, crashes on anyone's floor who will let them, and inspires at least one regular at a small-town dive bar to suddenly realize the meaning of life.
+Along the way, the duo meets strange characters, crashes on anyone's floor who will let them, and inspires at least one regular at a small-town dive bar to spontaneously realize the meaning of life.

 More information about Bobby Joe Ebola and the Children MacNuggits is available here.